A study shows that every year, nearly 292 people die and 18,000 get injured in backover accidents.

 - The driver gets a distorted view in the mirrors and cameras.

 - The driver’s view is blocked by some signs or landscapes.

 - The cameras and mirrors do not cover the entire area.

-- The person sitting behind the steering does not make sure that the area at the back is clear before moving backwards.
+- The person sitting behind the steering does not make sure that the area at the back is clear before moving backward.

 - The mirrors are not adjusted properly.

 - Blind spots obscure the driver’s view.
-The average blind spot for a sedan is 12 feet, a minivan is 13 feet, a SUV is 14 feet, and for a pickup truck it is 30 feet.
+The average blind spot for a sedan is 12 feet, a minivan is 13 feet, an SUV is 14 feet, and for a pickup truck, it is 30 feet.
 Blind spots may be bigger for short drivers.

 - The backing area is not seen because of a trailer.